dev-xo/remix-saas/README.md

 Let's review some of template's important folders:

-    ├── modules         # Groups our App logic and splits it into smaller sections.
+    ├── modules         # Groups our app logic and splits it into smaller sections.
-      ├──                 Stores related Components, Database interactions, Sessions, Utils etc.
+      ├──                 Stores related components, database interactions, sessions, utils etc.
-      ├──                 This folder could also be called "lib", "services" etc.
+      ├──                 This folder could also be called "lib" or "services".

     ├── routes
       ├── api           # Stores Stripe Webhook Endpoint file, and any realted API calls.
-      ├── resources     # Used to call our own Server, do Redirects, update Sessions and so on.
+      ├── resources     # Used to call our own server, do redirects, update sessions and so on.

 ### Authentication Strategies

-To provide Authentication to our App, we will need to get the API Keys from our Socials Providers.
+To provide authentication to our app, we will need to get the API Keys from our Socials Providers.
 Below here you can find all template's Providers OAuth Documentations.

 - [Google OAuth](https://developers.google.com/identity/protocols/oauth2)